Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

-Up until this point, we have not stipulated whether we are considering a classical or quantum causal model (or indeed a causal model for some other generalized probabilistic theory), a distinction that we refer to as the {\em semantics} of the causal model.
+Up until this point in our description of the inflation technique, we have not needed to stipulate whether we are considering a classical or quantum causal model (or indeed a causal model for some other generalized probabilistic theory), a distinction that we refer to as the {\em semantics} of the causal model.
 The semantics specifies the nature of the parameters of the causal model.
 From this point on, however, what we say is specific to quantum causal models.
 As noted above, the case of classical causal models can be recovered by restricting attention to density operators that are diagonal relative to some fixed product basis over the subsystems and channels that act as stochastic maps relative to this basis.

 We now introduce a map from the {\em parameters} of a causal model on $G$, denoted \texttt{par}, to the parameters of a causal model on $G'$ (an inflation of $G$), denoted \texttt{par}$'$.
 In other words, we describe how inflation acts on the parameters of a model.
-We denote this map from \texttt{par} to \texttt{par}$'$ by $\mathsf{Inflation}_{G\to G'}$.\footnote{Note that in~\cite{WolfeSpekkensFritz_2019}, the pair consisting of $G$ and a particular choice of parameter values, \texttt{par}, was referred to as {\em a causal model}.
-For physicists, the term `model' appears natural as the description of a particular choice of parameter values.
-For statisticians, however, the term `model' naturally corresponds to a set of possible such choices.
+We denote this map from \texttt{par} to \texttt{par}$'$ by $\mathsf{Inflation}_{G\to G'}$.\footnote{Note that in Ref.~\cite{WolfeSpekkensFritz_2019}, the pair consisting of $G$ and a particular choice of parameter values, \texttt{par}, was referred to as {\em a causal model}.
+For physicists, the term `model' appears natural as the description of a {\em particular} choice of parameter values.
+For statisticians, however, the term `model' naturally corresponds to a {\em set} of possible such choices.
 To reduce confusion, we here use the term `causal model' in a manner that is more in keeping with the statistician's usage.}

-The map $\mathsf{Inflation}_{G\to G'}$ taking a choice of parameters on $G$ to a choice of parameters on the $G'\in \textsf{Inflations}(G)$ is defined by the following conditions: (i) For every visible node $A_i$ in $G'$, the quantum channel relating $A_i$ to its parents within $G'$ is the same as the quantum channel relating $A$ to its parents within $G$,
+The map $\mathsf{Inflation}_{G\to G'}$ taking a choice of parameters on $G$ to a choice of parameters on $G'\in \textsf{Inflations}(G)$ is defined by the following conditions: (i) For every visible node $A_i$ in $G'$, the quantum channel relating $A_i$ to its parents within $G'$ is the same as the quantum channel relating $A$ to its parents within $G$,